google/highway/g3doc/impl_details.md

 translation unit, which may in turn `#include` one or more `-inl.h` files.
 As an exception, `hwy/ops/*-inl.h` do not require include guards because they are all included from highway.h, which takes care of this in a single location.
-Note that platforms such as WASM and RISC-V which currently only offer a single target do not require multiple compilation, but the same mechanism is used without actually re-#including.
+Note that platforms such as RISC-V which currently only offer a single target do not require multiple compilation, but the same mechanism is used without actually re-#including.
 For both of those platforms, it is possible that additional targets will later be added, which means this mechanism will then be required.

 Instead of a -inl.h file, you can also use a normal .cc/.h component, where the vector code is hidden inside the .cc file, and the header only declares a normal